syedfazil900/YouMedia/README.md

 Overall, YouMedia is a user-friendly and feature-rich application that provides an enjoyable video viewing experience.

-You can check out the application at youmedia.vercel.app
+You can check out the application at https://youmedia.vercel.app/